heisencoder/wordle/README.md

 The file [solutions.txt](solutions.txt) contains just the possible solutions, formatted as one word per line.

-Similarly, the file [guesses.txt][guesses.txt] contains all the other words that wordle allows as a valid guess.
+Similarly, the file [guesses.txt](guesses.txt) contains all the other words that wordle allows as a valid guess.

 ## Statistics